cca/cca_invenio/notes/communities.md

   - Design Book Review
   - Faculty Research (open submissions)

-Generally, library staff will be full owners or managers of communities and membership will be closed.
-Our other setting defaults are:
+Generally, library staff will be owners or managers of communities and membership will be closed.
+Our other default settings are:

 - Privileges
   - Community visibility: Public